joshhus/blockchain-sw-25/howto/console-upgrade-k8.md

 ## {{site.data.keyword.blockchainfull_notm}} Platform overview
 {: #upgrade-k8-platform-overview}

-You can upgrade to the {{site.data.keyword.blockchainfull_notm}} Platform 2.5 from any previous release of the {{site.data.keyword.blockchainfull_notm}} Platform.
+Use these instructions to upgrade to the {{site.data.keyword.blockchainfull_notm}} Platform 2.5 from v2.1.3, v2.1.2, v2.1.1, and v2.1.0.
 The table provides an overview of the current and past releases.

 | Version | Release date | Image tags | New features |
 |----|----|----|----|